 This text is offered as part of a potential composite JNCHES settlement for 2019-20.
 If agreed, UCEA would incorporate the text below as an alternative to the text presented at 2.1, 2.2 and 2.3 in the offer originally made in April 2019.
-We would expect that the trade unions would consult with their members recommending this revised offer as the best achievable to conclude the 2019-20 JNCHES round and end all current industrial action.
+We would expect that the trade unions would consult with their members on the revised offer as a potential conclusion to the 2019-20 JNCHES round.